St John's Anglican Church, New Town: Clock and bell

-As described by Archer's biographer, Roy Smith: "The tower of St. John's Church, New Town is carried out in freestone in a simple pointed Gothic style, with a battlemented top and with octagonal buttresses finishing as pinnacles.
-It is an attractive tower" (Smith, 1962, p.
-14).
-On all four sides, the tower exhibits a clock that still chimes the hours, although it is "older than Big Ben" according to Walters, who records that it was made in London in 1818 by Thwaites & Reed and that the clock's bell was donated as a royal gift from the English king, William IV in 1834.
+As described by Archer's biographer, Roy Smith, "The tower of St. John's Church, New Town is carried out in freestone in a simple pointed Gothic style, with a battlemented top and with octagonal buttresses finishing as pinnacles."
+On all four sides, the tower exhibits a clock that still chimes the hours, although it is "older than Big Ben" according to Walters, who records that it was made in London in 1818 by Thwaites & Reed and that the clock's bell was donated as a royal gift from the English king William IV in 1834.

 The original bell had to be decommissioned in 1916 because of safety considerations.
 It was melted down and formed into commemorative medallions.
 A replacement bell was installed in 1929, jointly funded by all the churches in the district, whatever their denomination.

 One of several refurbishments occurred in 1978, when the clock's dial was restored to its original gold Roman figures on a black background.